root2-at13/ACM-W-RutuAT/Task 2/README.md

 ## 👤 About the Curator

-**Rutu A T** - A passionate reader who has curated these book recommendations with care and thoughtfulness.
-Each review comes from genuine appreciation and careful consideration.
+**Rutu A T** - A passionate reader who has curated these book recommendations with care and thoughtfulness, someone who likes to share her interests and opinion oon the source consumed.
+Each review comes from genuine appreciation and careful consideration.The reviwes aere also from top websites like amazon and fun reading section.

 ## 📄 License